gvwilson/thirdbit/_posts/2015/2015-08-16-prepping-for-the-python-lesson.md

 ---
 <p>
-  Inspired in part by Byron Smith's post about trimming <our standard Python lesson, Christina Koch has written a post of her own about
+  Inspired in part by Byron Smith's post about trimming our standard Python lesson,
-  <a href="http://christinalk.github.io/blog/python-prep.html">preparing to teach that lesson</a>.
+  Christina Koch has written a post of her own about preparing to teach that lesson.
   She organizes her discussion around the motivating question that opens the lesson:
   "We have to accomplish a task (reading in data, analyzing and plotting it) by writing a program.
 How can we be smart about it?"
   It's a good read,